Antonin-Deniau/love2d_cellular_automata/README.md

 Mousewheel to change pre-made patterns

-Other vaiables cellular automaton are :
+Avaiables cellular automaton are :
+* Game of Life
 * Amoeba
 * Day an night
 * Gnarl